kwhat/libuiohook/README.md

 ### Note for windows compilation
 When using msys2/cygwin make sure to install dos2unix and convert the line endings in ```configure.ac``` and ```configure``` before running the above.
+You can point [cmake](https://cmake.org) and let it generate files for Visual Studio.

 ## Usage
 * [Hook Demo](https://github.com/kwhat/libuiohook/blob/master/src/demo_hook.c)